 The options I give below are a good way to get started with your emergency domain planning.

-NameCheap and Name.com run special monthly coupons for domain investors with 25+ domain names on the account.
+NameCheap runs special discounts on new domain and renewal fees from time to time.
 If your budget for domain registration and maintenance is limited, these two registrars make it easy to keep your domains running for many years to come.